Mithgol/node-ciel/README.md

 This module (`ciel`) writes coloured logs in console window.

-Its name is a pun related to the pronunciation of the letters `C.L.` meaning “coloured logs”.
+Its name higlights similarities in the pronunciation of:

+* spelling of the letters `C.L.` meaning “coloured logs”,

-This module is currently in an early phase of its development and thus does not have the desired level of feature completeness.
+* the French word “ciel”,

+* the name of a certain character in “Tsukihime”, “Kagetsu Tohya”, “Melty Blood”, “Carnival Phantasm”.

 ## Installing Ciel